 Wheat and Gluten

 While Vail Commons is not a gluten-free facility, it is our largest dining facility on campus and can best accommodate wheat/gluten allergies or intolerances.
-We have a station at Vail Commons dedicated to serving a menu that is prepared without gluten.
+The Power Plant station at Vail Commons is dedicated to serving a menu that is prepared without gluten.
 Gluten-free breads and cereals are also available.
-The Davis Café, Qdoba and Wildcat Den offer menu items made without gluten as well.
+The Davis Café, Qdoba and Wildcat Den offer menu items made without gluten, as well.

 Shellfish

-Shellfish is found occasionally on a menu at Vail Commons, as well as in sushi offered at The Davis Café and The Commons Market.
+Shellfish is found occasionally on a menu at Vail Commons.
+Sushi is freshly made and offered at Davis Café and can also be found at Commons Market.
 Shellfish will always be identified on the ingredient list.

 Fish

-In Vail Commons fish is found on menus as a main ingredient, as well as in sushi offered at The Davis Café and The Commons Market .
+In Vail Commons, fish is found on menus as a main ingredient.
+Sushi offered at Davis Café and Commons Market.
 Fish is occasionally fried.
-Because fried foods on campus are susceptible to cross-contamination, you are advised to avoid fried foods if you have a severe fish allergy.
+Be mindful fried foods on campus are susceptible to cross-contamination.
+You are advised to avoid fried foods if you have a severe fish allergy.

 Egg